ganglia/ganglia_contrib/nagios/README.rst

 **check_ganglia_metric** parses ranges and thresholds according to the `official Nagios plugin development guidelines <http://nagiosplug.sourceforge.net/developer-guidelines.html#THRESHOLDFORMAT>`_.

-**check_ganglia_metric** has many command line options.
-To see a complete list with brief explanations, run the plugin with the ``--help`` option.
+To see a complete list of command line options with brief explanations, run the plugin with the ``--help`` option.

 Nagios Configuration
 --------------------

-First create a command definition:
+First, create a command definition:

 ::